Tolkien's Norse Connection (Part 4): Hitches

 Now: Old Norse and Old English alliterative poetics share the same basic fundamentals.
 In terms of content, however, they had some differences.
 Norse poets generally used fornyrðislag for heroic legends and ancient myths.
 Dróttkvætt is a court poetry for praising kings.
 Ljódaháttr typically applies to wisdom poetry, magical charms, and dialogue.

-None of these conditions apply to “The Derelicts” or “Black Heave the Billows.”
+None of these conditions apply to “The Derelicts” or “Bleak Heave the Billows.”
 In fact, according to Tolkien’s own lecture notes, Old Norse poets like to “seize the situation.”
 They had a flair for the dramatic and the shocking.
 In other words, these poets (says Tolkien) wanted to “poke you in the eye,” or to borrow a more contemporary idiom, Old Norse poets wanted to present their audiences with a nice swift kick in the gonads.

 What does such gonad-kicking entail?
 You know, the standard things.
 Murder.
 Incest.
 Bloody betrayals.
 Or maybe eating a dragon’s heart cooked over an open flame.
 Perhaps even forcing your (semi-) beloved young sons to knead dough filled with poisonous serpents, but after they start whining about the snakes like the sniveling little cowards they are, asking your handsome brother to decapitate them with a battle-axe.
 The usual.